isomerpages/moe-dunmansec/_our-special-programmes/makerspace@library.md

 	</figcaption>
 </figure>

-<span style = "color: red"> <b>Makerspace</b></span> is the place to be creative, to build and explore new possibilities.
+<p style="text-align: justify;"><span style = "color: red"> <b>Makerspace</b></span> is the place to be creative, to build and explore new possibilities.
 This creative space fosters self-directedness and collaborative skills in our students.
-At the same time, it promotes the value of innovative ideas by allowing students an opportunity to tinker with their ideas in a hands-on learning environment to create innovative prototypes.
+At the same time, it promotes the value of innovative ideas by allowing students an opportunity to tinker with their ideas in a hands-on learning environment to create innovative prototypes.</p>